2021 Sweden Hockey Games

-The 2021 Sweden Hockey Games was played between 11 and 14 February 2021.
-The Czech Republic, Finland, Sweden and Russia played a round-robin for a total of three games per team and six games in total.
+The 2021 Beijer Hockey Games was played between 11 and 14 February 2021.
+The Czech Republic, Finland, Sweden and Russia played a round-robin for a total of three games per team and six games in total, all games were played in Malmö, Sweden.
 Russia won the tournament.
-The tournament was part of 2020–21 Euro Hockey Tour.
+The tournament was part of the 2020–21 Euro Hockey Tour.

+Due to COVID-19 pandemic spectators were not allowed.